RobTillaart/HeartBeat/README.md

 To keep patterns recognizable one can exaggerate the difference in length.
 121 is harder to differentiate than 131, a rule of thumb is to use multiples of 3 (1, 3, 6 and 9) as length as it allows 4 length levels.
+Or use three levels (1 5 9) to keep it recognizeable.

 Many applications only need 2 lengths, short and long (BIOS alike), but the interface allows more.